bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

 *- One row per continent, a continent variable and one or more variables with extra info, such as northern versus southern hemisphere.*

 To address this question having a specific focus is important.
-I will first simplify my data set to include only data collected during the final year of data collection, 2007.
+I will first simplify my data set to include only data collected during the final year of gapminder data collection, 2007.
 Then I will identify data sets that to collected during this year to allow a comparison of different countries during the same year.

 ``` r
 #Simplify gapminder to only have data from 2007